Reviewing NGM Biopharmaceuticals Inc. (NGM)'s and 22nd Century Group Inc. (NYSEAMERICAN:XXII)'s results | New Business Observer

 |0.00

-Table 1 shows the top-line revenue, earnings per share and valuation for NGM Biopharmaceuticals Inc. and 22nd Century Group Inc.
+Table 1 demonstrates NGM Biopharmaceuticals Inc. and 22nd Century Group Inc.’s gross revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 demonstrates the return on equity, net margins and return on assets of NGM Biopharmaceuticals Inc. and 22nd Century Group Inc.
+Table 2 has NGM Biopharmaceuticals Inc. and 22nd Century Group Inc.’s net margins, return on assets and return on equity.

 |Net Margins